emwap/stream-paper/paper.md

 The function `movingAvg` uses `recurrence` to provide sliding windows of the input stream and passes a function to compute the average of a window.
-The initial values of the window are set to zero.
+The initial window only contains zeros.

 More complicated digital filters, like a fir filters, can be implemented in a similar fashion to the moving average: